rubenhorn/VU2022_XM_0091/README.md

  - Use /scripts/clean-ctr.sh to evict all images from the cache of the local container registries
  - Use /scripts/canary-frontend.sh to manage the release of a new frontend
  - Use /srcipts/install-nginx-ingress-ctrl to install nginx ingress controller

- (!)
-You might need to update some variables depending on your environement.
-     These all follow the hashbang (2nd line of the script) until the first empty line.

 ## Patching:
  - Change the theme by running `patch -p0 < theme.patch`